 'I went to the office of the Government Agent in Colombo in July 1973.
 In order to find my way to the officer whom I wanted to meet, I saw a board in Sinhala only.
 I enquired in English from the clerk who was seated behind the counter as to what it said.
-His
+His reply in Sinhala was "Don't you know how to read Sinhala?"
+I replied in English that I could not understand what he said.
+He said in Sinhala: "Go and learn Sinhala and come back."
+A bystander then told me what the board conveyed.'

-Mr V Manicavasagar, former Supreme Court Judge, quoted in document by CINTA for the ICJ, 1974
+Mr V. Manicavasagar, former Supreme Court Judge, quoted in document by CINTA for the ICJ, 1974

-'Two thousand four hundred and forty-six years ago a colony of Aryans from the city of Sinhapura in Bengal ... sailed in a vessel in search of fresh pastures ...
+'Two thousand four hundred and forty-six years ago a colony of Aryans from the city of Sinhapura in Bengal... sailed in a vessel in search of fresh pastures...
 The descendants of the Aryan colonists were called Sinhala after their city, Sinhapura, which was founded by Sinhabahu, the lion-armed king.
 The lion-armed descendants are the present Sinhalese, in whose veins no savage blood is found.
-Ethnologically, the Sinhalese are a unique race, inasmuch as they can boast that they have no slave blood in them, and were never conquered by either the pagan Tamils or European vandals who for three centuries devastated the land, destroyed ancient temples, burnt valuable libraries, and nearly annihilated the historic race ...
-This bright, beautiful island was made into a paradise by the Aryan Sinhalese before its destruction was brought about by the barbaric vandals ... '
+Ethnologically, the Sinhalese are a unique race, inasmuch as they can boast that they have no slave blood in them, and were never conquered by either the pagan Tamils or European vandals who for three centuries devastated the land, destroyed ancient temples, burnt valuable libraries, and nearly annihilated the historic race...
+This bright, beautiful island was made into a paradise by the Aryan Sinhalese before its destruction was brought about by the barbaric vandals...

-Anagarika Dharmpala, History of an ancient civilisation, 1902 'From 1948 every child is taught in his or her mother tongue.
+Anagarika Dharmpala, History of an ancient civilization, 1902

+'From 1948 every child is taught in his or her mother tongue.
 This resulted in the segregation in schools of the two races, the Sinhalese and the Tamils.
 Differences of race are ingrained in the Sinhalese child's mind, and even playtime sees them grouping themselves according to race.
-It is not uncommon for Sinhalese children to speak of Tamil children as "those Demalas", and for Tamil children to speak of the Sinhalese as "Singalavar", both of which are derogatory terms.'
+It is not uncommon for Sinhalese children to speak of Tamil children as "those Demalas", and for Tamil children to speak of the Sinhalese as "Singalavar", both of which are derogatory terms.